Dog Bites Can Be Prevented: May 17-23 is National Dog Bite Prevention Week

 - If your child seems fearful or apprehensive about having a dog, it is probably wise to delay bringing one into your home.

 - Spay or neuter your dog.
-Neutered dogs are less likely to roam and to bite.
+Neutered dogs are less likely to roam, which may decrease the possibility of unsafe interactions.

 - Properly socialize and train your dog.